Statewide Critter Crates

 - Crate Use Policy

-- Mammal Crates A & B
+- Mammal Crates A and B

 2 crates containing 20 pelts of common native species with corresponding natural and replica skulls, tracks and scat.
 Includes suggested activities, animal photos and print and resource materials.